jaclyn-taroni/Lupus-NetSVM/README.md

 context (tissue) specific.
 This approach has been succesfully applied to summary statistics in GWAS data in a method termed **NetWAS**.
 See [Greene et al. Nat Genet.
 2015](http://www.ncbi.nlm.nih.gov/pubmed/25915600).
+This repository is a test case/example of applying this approach to differential gene expression.

 ## Overview

-The objective of this project is to identify changes in lupus nephritis kidney that are *highly-specific* to the tubulointerstitium and glomeruli.
+The objective of this analysis is to identify changes in lupus nephritis kidney that are *highly-specific* to the tubulointerstitium and glomeruli.

 We used gene expression from lupus nephritis kidney biopsies originally analyzed